StefanoAnzolut/business-guide/source/integrations/google.rst

 ====================================

 ..
 NOTE::
- Skribble Electronic Signature plug-in is available to Skribble Business customers.
+ Signing directly from Google Drive is available to Skribble Business customers.
 If you haven't set up Skribble for your company yet, check this `guide`_.

   .. _guide: https://docs.skribble.com/business-admin/quickstart/upgrade

-With the Skribble Electronic Signature plug-in, companies, departments, and teams can sign and get documents signed from within their favourite tools.
+With the Skribble Electronic Signature plug-in, companies, departments, and teams can sign and get documents signed directly from their favourite tools.

 You can set up the plug-in just for yourself or for the entire company.
 However, we recommend company-wide implementation, which we describe below.